-Newly created fellowship provides $25,000 unrestricted grant to emerging and established writers In Puerto Rico and across the US diaspora.
+Newly created fellowship provides $25,000 unrestricted grants to emerging and established writers in Puerto Rico and across the US diaspora.

 Leer en español

 (SAN JUAN, PR AND NEW YORK, NY – May 12, 2021) The Andrew W. Mellon Foundation and the Flamboyan Foundation’s Arts Fund today announced the establishment of the Letras Boricuas Fellowship—a fellowship aimed at supporting exemplary emerging and established Puerto Rican writers of poetry, fiction, creative nonfiction, and children’s literature, both in Puerto Rico and from across the diaspora in the United States.
 Created to help nurture the continuation of Puerto Rico’s rich and often under-resourced literary lineage, the fellowship will provide thirty writers with an unrestricted grant of $25,000 each.
 The first cohort of fifteen writers will be announced in November 2021.
 Fellows from both cohorts will be invited to a gathering in San Juan, Puerto Rico—tentatively scheduled for Spring 2023—to meet, share their work, and discuss their process and fellowship experiences.

 Writers interested in applying can visit www.letrasboricuas.org for more information and to submit applications in Spanish or English starting today.